Life History, Family Crest & Coats of Arms

 Early Origins of the Life family

-The surname Life was first found in Norfolk
+The surname Life was first found in Norfolk, where they held a family seat from ancient times.

 Early History of the Life family